Transformation Functions

 Properties through CTransformationGetProperty() and CTransformationGetProperty()

 The property mechanism is intended to provide the ability to initialize the transformation with certain values at startup so that they can be used in the transformation's OnSetup() function.
 But, they can also be used at runtime to dynamically send and receive data similar to the request mechanism.
-This requires implementing the following functions in the transformation:
+This requires you to use the following functions in the transformation:

 • OnSetProperty()